-Not just a "pretty face," the bodacious Persian, also known as the Persian longhair, is also highly intelligent, charismatic, and engaging with her humans.
+Not just a pretty face, the bodacious Persian cat, also known as the Persian longhair, is also highly intelligent, charismatic, and engaging with her humans.
 And thanks to her charming personality, gentle disposition, and sweet, melodious voice, the sparkling Persian has won the hearts of millions to become the most popular cat breed in the world.

 Medium-sized, though massive and heavy-boned, the Persian is also known in the Middle East as the Iranian cat, and in Iran, they call them Shirazi cats.
 But no matter what you call Persians, these gorgeous cats are totally irresistible.

 Persian cat basics

 Persian cats require an indoor, protected environment that is preferably calm and quiet, in tune with their refined sensibilities.
 Like with most cats, boisterous, rough-housing children may not be appreciated.
 Though Persian cats like a quiet environment, it's important, as with all cats, to give them access to stimulating toys and opportunities to play, to avoid boredom.

 Remarkably, Persians, unlike most other cat breeds, like to have their feet planted firmly on terra firma, and do not aspire to reach great heights.
 That means you don't need to construct a complex network of perches throughout your home to accommodate them, which is convenient.